Humanizing Online Teaching & Learning

 Optional Continuing Education Credit

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1850 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1850 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course